gabledata/recap/SPEC.md

 # Recap Type Spec

-* Version 0.1.0
+* Version 0.1.0-DRAFT

 ## Introduction

 This document defines Recap's types.
 It is intended to be the authoritative specification.
 Recap type implementations must adhere to this document.

 This spec uses [YAML](https://yaml.org) to provide examples, but Recap's types are agnostic to the serialized format.
-Recap types may be defined in YAML, TOML, JSON, or any other compatible language.
+Recap types may be defined in YAML, TOML, JSON, XML, or any other compatible language.

 ### What is Recap's Type Spec?